News

 2.1 Formation Mechanism

-PAC is produced via controlled hydrolysis of aluminum chloride (AlCl₃) in the presence of alkali (e.g., Al(OH)₃ or NaOH).
+PAC is made by carefully breaking down aluminum chloride (AlCl₃) with alkali, like Al(OH)₃ or NaOH.
 The partial neutralization reaction yields high-charge-density aluminum hydroxide polymers:

 AlCl₃ + Al(OH)₃ → [Al₂(OH)nCl₆₋n]ₘ